College of Communication & Creative Arts - Journalism

 Professor Anastasia has taught at Rowan since 2004 and teaches magazine article writing and sports journalism.
 He has been a sports writer in the South Jersey/Philadelphia area since 1980 as well as a beat writer for the Philadelphia Eagles and sports columnist for the Courier-Post.
 Currently, he is a sports columnist for The Philadelphia Inquirer.

-Professor Benkin is a sports anchor and reporter as well as web editor for KYW Radio in Philadelphia.
-He also works as a sports anchor and sports talk host for WIP Radio.
-Mr. Benkin has been the play-by-play announcer for radio football, hockey and lacrosse broadcasts at Princeton University since 1995.
-He brings this experience to Rowan as our Sports Broadcast professor.
+Ed Benkin is a sports anchor and reporter for KYW Radio in Philadelphia.
+He also works as a sports anchor for WIP Radio.
+Mr. Benkin served as the play-by-play announcer for radio football, hockey and lacrosse broadcasts at Princeton University from 1995-2012, and is currently the fill-in play-by-play announcer for Temple Football and Basketball.
+He brings this experience to his alma mater, Rowan University, as our Sports Broadcast professor.

 Professor Haught is the metro editor at The Daily Journal in Vineland.
 A Rowan University graduate, he has a background in business reporting and section editing and has been a journalist since 2001.
 Professor Haught teaches Enterprise Journalism and Publication Layout and Design.